May 17-18, 2014

 Our lunch boat across from the Notre Dame

 Feet refreshed, we continued along the river, passing more boats and moving beyond Notre Dame as its bells tolled to mark the hour.
 The earlier aroma of the “outdoor urinal” continued to waft from underpasses and musty corners, something I’d notice throughout the weekend.
 The frequent bridges we walked under were clean looking, at least.
-We finally crossed one of those bridges when we were across from the Louvre.
+We finally crossed one of those bridges when we were near the Louvre.
 The Louvre looked grand, sitting across the water from us, partially hidden by the thick green foliage.
 We crossed the bridge and entered Place du Carrousel, the exterior heart of the Louvre.
-Unwilling to sacrifice our short time in Paris by going, inside we instead trekked under the Arc de triomphe du Carrousel and on to the Champs-Élysées.
+Unwilling to sacrifice our short time in Paris by going inside, we instead trekked under the Arc de triomphe du Carrousel and on to the Champs-Élysées.
 The graveled path was wide and smooth and covered with people.
 We tried not to lose each other as we worked our way through the crowded thoroughfare and passed lush colorful gardens.
 Many people were taking advantage of the warm sunny weather and they sat on the green grass among the closely trimmed hedges.

 We kept on walking some more, our shoes covered in dust while people continued to cover the lawns and outdoor cafes seats.
 We reached the home of the 3,300-year-old Luxor Obelisk standing tall in the middle of the vast cobbled area while traffic of all kinds circled around it.